A Step-by-Step Guide to Homebuying

 Know the Comparables

 To get the home for a fair value it is essential to know what others have paid for similar homes within a reasonable distance from the home you have your eyes on.
-This information should be provided to you by you Realtor.
+This information should be provided to you by your real estate agent.
 However, it can also be found on many of the home search sites such as those we have recommended above.
 A good rule of thumb is to only look at sales in the last six months.

 Ask for Closing Costs to Be Paid

-Often time’s buyers are successful at offering close to the asking price, but requiring the seller to pay closing costs.
+Buyers are often successful at offering close to the asking price, but requiring the seller to pay closing costs.
 If successful this is one less out of pocket expense for you and a potential source of funds to make your move less stressful by hiring movers.

 Ask for Contingencies